aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-epub-to-image/_index.md

 ### 1. Where can I download Aspose.HTML for .NET?

-You can download Aspose.HTML for .NET from the official releases page [here](https://releases.aspose.com/html/net/).
+You can download Aspose.HTML for .NET from the releases page [here](https://releases.aspose.com/html/net/).

 ### 2. How can I get a temporary license for Aspose.HTML for .NET?